 Just don’t forget to greet everyone who walks into the room, and you’ll be golden!

-I hope this idea not only made you laugh, but helped inform you of a very inspirational and hilarious woman to spend the next 24 hours marathoning on YouTube.
+I hope this idea not only made you laugh but helped introduce an inspirational woman.

 Also, here is the recipe I tried to make while getting drunk in my own kitchen (I forgot to get food coloring, so my “Pumpkin Rice Krispie Treats” are just Rice Krispie treats with tootsie rolls sticking out of them…strange looking, but still delicious).